loicland/point-cloud-regularization/README.md

 LOOPY BELIEF PROPAGATION : http://www.cs.ubc.ca/~schmidtm/Software/UGM.html

 All those dependencies are optional, but access to the corresponding regularization are dependant on which ones are installed.
 If you chose not to install some of those libraries, some code commenting might be necessary.

+The data compressed files needs to be dezipped.